Irene Zisblatt: Biography

 Zisblatt was one of five Hungarian Holocaust survivors whose story was featured in the 1998 Academy Award-winning documentary movie, The Last Days, directed by James Moll and produced by Steven Spielberg.
 The documentary follows Zisblatt as she and her daughter travel back to sites of memory, including Zisblatt's childhood town, which she had not seen since her deportation in 1944.
 Zisblatt also visited the ghetto she was formerly placed in, before she was deported to Auschwitz.
-Experimental psychologist George Mastroianni, in his Times of Israel Blogs piece discussing The Last Days and a 2010 blog piece by independent scholar Joachim Neander, stated "Neander analyzed Zisblatt's testimony and raised concerns about the factual accuracy of some of the elements of her story."
+Experimental psychologist George Mastroianni, in his Times of Israel Blogs piece discussing The Last Days and a 2010 blog piece by independent scholar Joachim Neander, stated, "Neander analyzed Zisblatt's testimony and raised concerns about the factual accuracy of some of the elements of her story."

+A 2021 article published in The Times of Israel stated that "serious doubts" about the veracity of Zisblatt's testimony were raised by Joachim Neander in 2010.
+According to Mastroianni, Irene's story is often cited by Holocaust deniers.
+In 2012, Neander argued that many "easily refutable" stories were an obstacle in delivering accurate Holocaust education, citing Irene Zisblatt's story as one example.